 a Bengal recipe

-Traditionally, a lamb bhuna recipe is quite hot and is garnished with green bell peppers, onions or green chillies – if the heat doesn’t scare you.
-Of course, you can control the amount of heat by omitting the chilli element.
-For a milder lamb bhuna, just use cayenne or mild chilli powder instead.
+Traditionally, a bhuna recipe is quite hot and is garnished with ingredients such as green bell peppers, onions, garlic, ginger, tomatoes and green chillies – if the heat doesn’t scare you.
+Of course, you can control the amount of heat by omitting the chilli and ginger element.
+For a milder bhuna, just use cayenne or mild chilli powder instead.

 bhuna curry using lamb shoulder

-What better way to recreate a fabulous lamb bhuna recipe than using fresh European lamb?
+What better way to recreate a fabulous lamb curry recipe than using fresh European lamb?
 This lamb recipe calls for using the lamb shoulder.
-However, you can easily substitute shoulder with other cuts of lamb, such as lamb leg, lamb neck fillet, lamb steak, and more.
+However, you can easily substitute shoulder with other ingredients, such as lamb leg, lamb neck fillet, lamb steak, and more.
 As you can see, lamb is versatile, which is why you should strive to cook more with lamb!
 Just check out what you can do with lamb with these recipes below:

 Thanks to EU-funded campaign Lamb.
 Try It Love It, more people around the world will cook with a beautiful ingredient like lamb.
-This tasty message from Europe will make you realise that not only do we have access to lamb of the highest quality, coming from sustainable farms across Europe, but lamb is also delicious.
-Understandably, lamb has a unique and strong flavour that’s not for everyone.
-Therefore, lamb is for the brave and the bold.
+This tasty message from Europe will make you realise that not only do we have access to the highest quality meat, coming from sustainable farms across Europe, but lamb is also delicious.
+Understandably, it has a unique and strong flavour that’s not for everyone.
+Therefore, it’s for the brave and the bold.
 Lamb has the distinct ability to bring a certain elegance to any meal at no extra cost.

-Thinking that lamb is expensive is a common misconception.
-There are multiple cheap yet delicious cuts of lamb available which are perfect for everyday meals.
+Thinking that it’s is expensive is a common misconception.
+There are multiple cheap yet delicious cuts available which are perfect for everyday meals.
 For example, cooking lamb steaks is a process that only takes minutes!

 Lastly, lamb is a healthy ingredient, which is naturally rich in protein, low in sodium and provides seven essential vitamins.
 Most noteworthy are vitamins such as niacin and B12, which help regulate the energy production within the body and support the nervous system.